Jigsaws64/Jigsaws64.github.io/_posts/2024-06-10-CofeeShop.md

 ---
-title: "Web App Exploit Project [TCM-Security CEH Capstone]"
+title: "Simple Web App Exploit [TCM-Security PEH Capstone]"
+description: "This is a straightforward web application exploit where we will leverage basic web app exploits"
 date: 2024-06-25 12:00:00 -100
 image: /assets/images/Coffe Shop/PEH.png
 categories: [CTF, pentest]
-tags: [xss, penetration testing]    # TAG names should always be lowercase
+tags: [xss,sql injection,burpsuite]    # TAG names should always be lowercase
 ---
 Cover image by [Freepik](https://www.freepik.com/)

-_This is a straightforward web application exploit where we will leverage vulnerabilities in a poorly designed website.
-The goal is to find exploits avaialbe and if possible gain shell access to the device hosting the application.
+_Here we will leverage vulnerabilities in a poorly designed website.
 The web application lives in a container located on our local machine.
 As the title says, this is the capstone for TCM-Securities Practical Ethical Hacking course_

 Navigating to our localhost/capstone We see the following webpage.